vxlang/vxlang.github.io/index.md

    <img src="image/vcpu.png" loop=infinite style="max-width: 100%; height: auto;" />
 </div>

-The software protector blocks access to the encryption and runtime states, but has the weakness of exposing the source when the runtime state is dumped.
-Adding dummy code to the source code exposed in this static or dynamic state or modulating it with the same code is described as code obfuscation.

-Code virtualization is a way of representing real-world operational commands as virtual code and allowing them to operate on internal virtual machines. vxlang supports these obfuscation and virtualization services.
+The software protector effectively blocks access to encryption and runtime states, however, it has a drawback in that it can expose the source code when the runtime state is dumped.
+To address this issue, code obfuscation is applied by adding dummy code or modulating the source code with similar code to the code exposed in the static or dynamic state.
+However, a more effective solution to protect the code is Code-Virtualization.
+Code virtualization represents real-world operational commands as virtual code, which can be executed on internal virtual machines.
+This approach provides a higher level of security compared to code obfuscation alone.
+Vxlang offers these advanced obfuscation and virtualization services to ensure the protection of the code.

 ## Latest Version